-These instructions are for supervision classes for Fall 2024 only.
+These instructions are for supervision classes for 2025 only; please contact your advisors to ensure you have the most updated instructions.

 For this process, you will need your EMPL ID and the number of units you will enroll in.
 For Special Study units not associated with your ILE, you will also need a short description of the activities.
 Typically for the ILE you enroll in units with our chair, and sometimes your committee; ask your chair.